hieuncong/vue-dropdown-newrelic/README.md

 * When dropdownArray prop doesn't have subarr field, it simply just represents the array's value.

-You should sort the percent field of the main array and also the sub array to achieve the desired results in demo.
+You should sort the percent field of the main array and also the sub array to achieve the desire results in demo (Basically it depends on sorting power from the server).

+You can control the number of items per page as much as you want, this component does not provide default number of items per page.

 ## Events